JulieHock/MechaCar_Statistical_Analysis/README.md

 ## Study Design: MechaCar vs Competition

 - What metrics or metices are you going to test?

+When people shop for new cars, there are a few different variables that are considered.
+Two of the most popular variables is fuel efficiency (city or highway) and safety rating.
+People want to make sure they can get the mileage, especially since gas prices are constantly fluctuating and have been increasing more often then dropping.
+People always want to make sure that they, and their families, are safe when traveling in the car.

 - What is the null hypothesis or alternative hypothesis?

+When we test for fuel efficiency, it may be best to separate the city and highway into two different groups.
+For the city: Ho: mean city mpg of MechaCar = mean city mpg of competition   and Ha: mean city mpg of MechaCar > mean city mpg of competition   We would want to see if MechaCar can get a better city mileage than other cars, making it a better choice.

+For the highway, we would set up our hypothesese the same way, replacing city with highway.

+When we want to test the safety rating, we would want our Ho: MechaCar mean safety rating = Competition mean safety rating   and Ha: MechaCar mean safety rating > Competition mean safety rating.
+Again, we would want to test to see if the safety rating is lower for other cars, making MechaCar the better option.

 - What statistical test would you use to test the hypthesis?
 And why?

+For testing city and highway fuel efficiency, we would need to perform a two-sample T Test between MechaCar and each individual competitor.
+Depending on how many competitiors need to be tested/compared, if there is a large number of competitiors it may be best to perform an ANOVA test instead.

+For safety rating it may be best to use a Chi-Square test for homogenity to see if the ratings are the same across all companies or if they are different.
+The Chi-Square test may not be able to tell us which ones are different, but could be a starting point if whether there is a difference that can be investigated further.

 - What data is needed to run the statistical test?

+The data needed to run these tests would the fuel efficiency broken down by city and highway for MechaCar as well as any other competition.
+We would also need to know safety ratings of all cars involved.
+Safety rating is most likely used as a categorical variables in this case, so it may need to be converted to categories or bins to run the chi-square test (such as rating 0-2: not safe, 2.1-4: moderately safe, 4.1-6: safe, etc. )